kapouer/matchdom/README.md

 - `at:div|to:class` fills the class attribute of the closest `div`
 - `at:*|to:value:input` sets the value of the input after the current node
 - `val|then:to:class|then:at:p|fail:p` fills the class attribute of closest `p` if val is not false-ish, else remove `p` entirely.
 Another way of writing it is: `val|at:p|then:to:class|else:const:`.

+### from:target:range

+Like `to:target:range` with the return value being the extracted content from the selected place.

 ## RepeatPlugin